gluster/distaf/docs/HOWTO.md

 cd <distaf.git>
 python setup.py install
 ```

 ## Running the tests written in DiSTAF
 Before running the distaf tests, please read the [README](https://github.com/gluster/distaf/blob/master/README.md).
 So before running, you should have a server with glusterfs installed and a client (if your test case require it).

 #### Updating the config.yml file
-DiSTAF reads the run time configuration paramaters from the yaml config file.
+DiSTAF reads the run time configuration parameters from the yaml config file.
 Please [take a look at the sample config file](https://github.com/gluster/distaf/blob/master/config.yml).
-Most of the fileds explain themselves.
+Most of the fields explain themselves.
 * The `remote_user` field is the user with which distaf connects to remote test machines.
 It is to this user you should setup password-less ssh to.
 * All server related details will go to servers field.
 It has subsection host and devices.
 * All client related details  will go to clients field.
 * You can have fields for volume types and its configurations.
-* When global_mode=True, all test cases will be run against the volume type and configuration which is mentioned in the config yaml file and ignores 'runs_on_volume' and 'runs_on_protocol' in testcase metatdata.
+* When global_mode=True, all test cases will be run against the volume type and configuration which is mentioned in the config yaml file and ignores 'runs_on_volume' and 'runs_on_protocol' in testcase metadata.
 If global_mode=False, each test case will run against all possible types of volume and mount protocol which is mentioned in the testcase metadata.

 #### Starting the DiSTAF run
 There are few ways to run the distaf test cases.